The Bottom Line.

 Between Trump’s tweets and media papers, in the trade war between the world’s two great powers, a lot of information comes from the United States.
 China, on the other hand, is particularly discreet, which suggests that it is on the defensive, in a weak position.
 The country is less deprived than we think, however, and this insight will seek to shed some light on current trends.

-Trade war: the challenges.
+Trade war: strategy and challenges.

 The first question China had to consider was the following one: what is Trump’s real purpose?
 Yet there has been no easy answer.